Customer: Queenstown Lakes District Council

 Efficient Programming

-The staging of the earthworks means we can decommission pond 1 and excavate for the ground improvements with one activity.
+We've streamlined our programme by working across multiple areas simultaneously, all while managing operational interfaces.
+For example, the staging of the earthworks means we can decommission pond 1 and excavate for the ground improvements with one activity.

-MCD’s careful planning has enabled the work to be programmed with only a single full plant shutdown.
+Our planning has enabled the work to be programmed with only a single full plant shutdown.
 Close coordination with the plant team on timing, scope, and process will ensure the work is completed with minimal disruption.

 Sustainable Construction